Medical Records & Health Information Technicians

 Health Information Technology

 This program prepares students for the rapidly growing healthcare IT sector.
 Students graduate ready to earn the CompTIA A+ certification as well as the Certified Electronic Health Records Specialist (CEHRS) and Certified Medical Administrative Assistant (CMAA) credentials offered by the National Healthcareer Association.
 Students learn computer hardware/software, troubleshooting, technology security, and healthcare documentation, among other topics, and also gain hands-on experience with government-certified ezEMRx electronic health records software.
 Enrollment includes 12 months of online access, ebooks, exam study guides, a computer repair toolkit, a power supply tester, and four national certification exam vouchers. $3,795 (includes $3,335 in fees*).

 Enroll in Classroom-Based Courses for the Current Term

-This course provides the basics of medical terminology in preparation for any health care career and is a prerequisite to on-site medical coding and billing classes.
+This in-depth course provides the basics of medical terminology in preparation for any health care career and is a prerequisite to on-site medical coding and billing classes.
 It can also help those who want to upgrade skills for a current position, or gain knowledge to succeed in other medical courses.
 Emphasis is on learning the language of medicine in relation to the body systems rather than rote memorization of terms in the diagnosis and treatment of medical conditions.
 No prerequisite.
-Purchase textbook and medical dictionary from HCC Bookstore prior to first class.
+Purchase textbook and Mosby's medical dictionary from HCC Bookstore prior to first class.
 (T) 5.5 CEUs.